MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/siem-integration-with-office-365-ti.md

 # SIEM integration with Advanced Threat Protection

 If your organization is using a security incident and event management (SIEM) server, you can integrate Office 365 Advanced Threat Protection (Office 365 ATP) with your SIEM server.
-You can do this by using the [Office 365 Activity Management API](https://docs.microsoft.com/office/office-365-management-api/office-365-management-activity-api-reference).
+You can set up this integration by using the [Office 365 Activity Management API](https://docs.microsoft.com/office/office-365-management-api/office-365-management-activity-api-reference).

 SIEM integration enables you to view information, such as malware or phish detected by Office 365 ATP, in your SIEM server reports.